 Each weekday, TheStreet.com Ratings compiles a list of the top five stocks in five categories -- fast-growth, all-around value, large-cap, mid-cap and small-cap -- and publishes these lists in the

+Today begins with CAM Commerce Solutions ( CADA), which engages in the design, development, marketing, installation and servicing of integrated retailing and payment processing for brick-and-mortar and e-commerce businesses.
+It has been rated a buy since September 2005.
 The company's earnings per share improved by 87.50% in the third quarter of 2007 compared with the same period last year, and it has no debt to speak of.
 CAM Commerce also saw third-quarter revenue increase by 25.5% over the year-earlier perod.
 Although the company may harbor some minor weaknesses, they are unlikely to have a significant impact on results.